 - a.
-The proposed project consists of the construction and occupancy of a 40-lot residential subdivision.
-The project site is located on 40th Street West, south of Avenue J-8, on vacant, disturbed land.
-The proposed project would not block a public street, trail, other access route, or result in a physical barrier that would divide the community.
+The proposed project consists of the construction and occupancy of a 15-lot residential subdivision.
+The project site is located along Avenue J-6, between 7th Street East and 8th Street East on vacant land.
+The proposed project would not block a public street, trail or other access route or result in a physical barrier that would divide the community.
 Therefore, no impacts would occur. - b.
 The proposed project is consistent with the City's General Plan and must be in conformance with the Lancaster Municipal Code.
-The proposed project will comply with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
-Additionally, as noted Section IV, the project site is not subject to and would not conflict with a habitat conservation plan or natural communities conservation plan.
+The proposed project includes a variance for the reduction of corner lot width development standards from 75 feet in width to a minimum of 61 feet.
+The proposed project, with the requested variance, would be similar to existing single-family homes near the subject site.
+The existing single-family homes in the area have lot widths that do not meet the current development standards in the R-7,000 zone and the proposed project would be compatible to the surrounding neighborhood.
+The proposed project will be in compliance with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
+Additionally, as noted Section IV, the project site is not subject to and would not conflict with a habitat conservation plan or natural community's conservation plan.
 Therefore, no impacts would occur.

 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XII.
 MINERAL RESOURCES.
 Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
-X b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+X b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
 X a-b.
-The project site does not contain any current mining or recover operations for mineral resources and no such activities have occurred on the project site in the past.
-According to the LMEA (Figure 2-4 and page 2-8), the project site is designated as Mineral Reserve Zone 1 (contains no resources).
+The project site does not contain any mining or recovery operations for mineral resources and no such activities are have occurred on the project site in the past.
+According to the LMEA (Figure 2-4 and page 2-8), the project site is not designated as Mineral Reserve 3 (contains potential but presently unproven resources).
+Additionally, it is not considered likely that the Lancaster area has large, valuable mineral and aggregate deposits.
 Therefore, no impacts to mineral resources would occur.